Air handler: Construction

 The air handler is normally constructed around a framing system with metal infill panels as required to suit the configuration of the components.
 In its simplest form the frame may be made from metal channels or sections, with single skin metal infill panels.
 The metalwork is normally galvanized for long term protection.
 For outdoor units some form of weatherproof lid and additional sealing around joints is provided.

 Larger air handlers will be manufactured from a square section steel framing system with double skinned and insulated infill panels.
 Such constructions reduce heat loss or heat gain from the air handler, as well as providing acoustic attenuation.
 Larger air handlers may be several meters long and are manufactured in a sectional manner and therefore, for strength and rigidity, steel section base rails are provided under the unit.

 Where supply and extract air is required in equal proportions for a balanced ventilation system, it is common for the supply and extract air handlers to be joined together, either in a side-by-side or a stacked configuration.

-Air handling units types
+Air handling unit types

 There are six factors for air handlers classifications and determine types of them, based on: